Rees, Germany: History

 The origin of the town is a Frankish settlement established between 500-800 AD.
-The name Rees most probably goes back to the Franconian term "Rys", which means "willow grove".
+The name Rees most probably goes back to the Kleverlandish term "Rys", which means "willow grove".

 The Lower Rhine area was Christianized by the Irish missionary Willibrord between 657-739.
 Around 1000 the nearby monastery of Aspel was first mentioned.

 On 14 July 1228 Rees was granted municipal rights by Heinrich I von Müllenark, Archbishop of Cologne.
 At that time it had about 600 inhabitants.
 In 1289/90 the works on a fortified city wall began, which was completed in 1350.
 In 1392 Rees and the monastery of Aspel became parts of the County of Cleves.

 During the Eighty Years War, the town was captured by Spanish troops in 1598.
 After the death of the last duke of Cleves in 1609 the town belonged to the Margraviate of Brandenburg.
 Between 1616 and 1625 Rees was occupied by Dutch troops who transformed the town into a huge fortress.
 In 1701 Rees became a part of the Kingdom of Prussia.

 In 1816 Rees became capital of the newly founded Rees District within Regierungsbezirk Kleve.
 The railway line from Oberhausen to Arnhem was inaugurated in 1856 and a railway station was built near Rees.

 At the beginning of the 20th century Rees had 4,096 inhabitants of whom 330 were Protestants and 52 were Jews.

+From November 1944 to March 25, 1945, a Nazi forced labor camp existed in the city.
+5,000 prisoners from various countries, over half of them from the Netherlands, were forced to carry out entrenchment work.
+The prisoners were housed under inhumane conditions and about 10 percent of the prisoners did not survive the camp.

 During the Nazi period, many Jewish inhabitants were deported.
 Today the only reminders of Jewish culture in Rees are two historic Jewish cemeteries.
 The city was almost completely destroyed by an Allied air raid on February 16, 1945 during World War II.
 It became part of North Rhine-Westphalia after the war.

 The Rhine bridge of Rees was completed in 1967.